mbenfriha/ying-yang-react/README.md

 # ying-yang-react

-React boilerplate for starting fast non-isomorphic project.

-React Ying Yangt consist on a React boilerplate who can pretend to consume any API.
+React Ying Yangt consist on a React boilerplate who can pretend to consume any API and make component test.

+We will produce a boilerplate with 3 way :

+- Simple and elegant.
+- Use latest package.
-If you need isomorphic code or server-side rendering, don't use it now.
+- If you need more, do it.

+We will use server-side rendering asap.

 # Dev dependency